Wumpf/ClearSight/README.md

 ClearSight
 ======================
 A C# (.Net4.6) based hobby engine project.
+Mostly rendering.
 Meant primarily for my personal enjoyment and to satisfy my occasional curiosity about design issues.
+Also, I hope to use it as a base for rendering experiments in the future.

 Overview
 ----------------------